syncfusion-content/blazor-docs/blazor/in-place-editor/getting-started.md

 # Getting Started with Blazor In-place Editor Component

 This section briefly explains how to include a In-Place Editor component in your Blazor Server-side application.
-You can refer to our Getting Started with [Syncfusion Blazor for Server-Side in Visual Studio 2019 page](../getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.
+You can refer to our Getting Started with [Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application